tmalsburg/DogWhistle/thoughts.md

 References from Wetts & Willer 2019: welfare (Mendelberg 1997, 2001; Peffley, Hurwitz, and Sniderman 1997), food stamps (White 2007), government spending (Valentino et al. 2002), crime (Domke 2001; Gilliam and Iyengar 2000; Hurwitz and Peffley 2005; Mendelberg 1997, 2001), and health care (Tesler 2012).
 Other research, however, has called into ques- tion whether implicit racial appeals are more effective than explicit appeals, including two studies employing experi- mental designs and large, nationally representative samples (Huber and Lapinski 2006; Valentino, Neuner, and Vandenbroek 2018).
 These studies suggest that racial appeals may no longer need to be implicit to engage white prejudice as explicit references to racial stereotypes may have become more socially acceptable (Valentino et al. 2018).
 Still other work suggests that implicit appeals may be more effective than explicit or race-neutral appeals in harnessing white prej- udice but only among particular demographic groups (Hutchings, Walton, and Benjamin 2010).

+### Starting point for an empirical investigation of German dogwhistle expressions

+- No clear definition of dogwhistle content/expressions (in any language).
+- No empirical investigation exists for German.
+- A few expressions have been discussed: e.g., Klankriminalität.

 ### Proposal for a pilot experiment to identify German dogwhistle

 Which expressions are such that some but not all speakers of German perceive a message that is not part of the conventional content?
 In this pilot project, we focus broadly on the topic of migration/foreigners.
 Thus, the research question more specifically is: Which expressions are such that some speakers of German perceive that an expression conveys that the speaker has a racist attitude towards migrants/foreigners/refugees/asylum seekers?